liquidaty/sxupdate/README.md

 A simple but fully featured example is available at [examples/test.c](examples/test.c).

-More comprehensive documentation is planned...
+More comprehensive documentation is still a work in progress.

 ### TO DO